Homeopathy Postpartum - What about Mom?

 Milk flow low because nursing is painful

-lumps, engorgement, early mastitis tendencies
+Lumps, engorgement, early mastitis tendencies

-Postpartum Depression
+Understanding Postpartum Depression

 Homeopathy Can Make a Big Difference!

-Sepia - Indifference to baby or partner; Wants to be alone
+Sepia - Indifference to baby or partner; wants to be alone

 Ignatia - Acute grief; disappointment; sighing; lump in throat sensation